 - If you know what you want deep down in your heart and soul you can use these wants as your guide

-- Do the activity to help you identify what you want
+- Do the activities in this blog post to help you identify what you want

 - Ask yourself the questions to help you with the activity